RussianBruteForce/ComputerGraphics/README.md

 # Folders description
 * **hw01** Contains first homework: a pink bull (or red-eye unicorn, as you like)
 * **02** is for second classwork.
 Just a square with changable filling.
-Move your mouse up-down & lift-right with holded mouse button.
+Move your mouse up-down & left-right with holded mouse button.

 # Dependencies